 Personally, I switched to Powershop after calculating I could save a further 20% off my already 19% discounted Origin Electricity bill.
 I’ve since provided the numbers for four different relatives – and they’ve all switched too after realising real savings that are above and beyond any fancy discount from an existing retailer.

-Plus, read on to hear how to score a $75 sign up bonus – just by adding your email address (you can even add a fake email address if you don’t trust me).
+Plus, read on to hear how to score a $75 sign up bonus – just by adding your email address.

 How Energy Retailing Works in Victoria

 It can be a bit difficult to understand how it all works.
 So, even though I don’t have a background in energy retailing, I will try and explain it the best I can.
 There are a handful of energy wholesalers in Victoria;

 You can’t buy power directly from wholesalers though.
 You need to purchase power from energy retailers (who have arrangements with these energy wholesalers).
 When it comes to choice, Victoria has a heap of energy retailers to choose from.
 And they all supply the same core product – so price is a very important factor when comparing offers.
 When asking for an energy quote, an energy retailer will quote: